dainst/idai-field/manual/manual.en.md

 ## Matrix

-The **Matrix** view (located in the Tools menu) displays a matrix for each trench of the project, generated automatically from the stratigraphical units of the respective trench.
+The **Matrix** view (accessible via the menu "Tools") displays a matrix for each trench of the project, generated automatically from the stratigraphical units of the respective trench.
 The edges of the matrix are built on the basis of the relations created for the units.

 <p align="center"><img src="images/en/matrix/trench_selection.png" alt="Trench selection"/></p>

 Choose the trench for which a matrix shall be generated via the dropdown button on the left side of the toolbar.

 ### Options

 Via the **Options button** in the upper right corner of the matrix view, you can customize the matrix visualization by adjusting different settings.
 The chosen settings are applied to all matrices for all of the project's trenches and are preserved when restarting the application.

 <p align="center"><img src="images/en/matrix/matrix_tools.png" alt="Options menu"/></p>

 #### Relations

-* *Temporal*: Edges are built based on the relations "Before", "After" and "Contemporary with".
+* *Temporal*: Edges are built based on the relations "Before", "After" and "Contemporary with" (field group "Time").
-* *Spatial*: Edges are built based on the relations "Above", "Below", "Cuts" and "Cut by".
+* *Spatial*: Edges are built based on the relations "Above", "Below", "Cuts" and "Cut by" (field group "Position").

 #### Edges